qala-io/java-course/docs/programme/hibernate.md

 same mapping, but instead of manually creating EntityManager/Session, creating Query object and casting the results you simply create interfaces and mark them with the appropriate annotations.
 And the rest is done for you.
 But before rushing into using it remember - the higher the level of abstraction the more you have to know and the slower it works.

+# Puzzles

+- There is a bug in Hibernate mapping in branch `puzzle-wG3JaxG4`.
+But the test actually passes.
+Find the reason and fix the test.

 # Literature